 Draft the letter of offer utilizing the Temp Staff Offer Letter Sample.
 The start date should be a future date allowing for time to process and ensure he/she understands the conditions of employment.
 It is highly recommended that the start date coincide with the beginning of a new pay period.

 Complete the EPAF and submit to central HRS for compliance review.
+The EPAF must include a list of duties that the employee will be performing.
+It is important that this information is provided to ensure that the appropriate title has been selected.
+The list of duties are still required even if the employee is being re0hired into the same position title.
 The draft offer letter, resume, transcripts and other application materials should be forwarded to TeamHRS@nmsu.edu.
 Central HRS will conduct a standard review, including but not limited to verification of qualifications, draft letter of offer, etc.

 Offer of Employment